Robert Soto: United States v. Erick Bonilla

 In 2010, Soto testified on behalf of Erick Ricardo Bonilla, a 32-year-old oilfield worker and father of six who had been living in Odessa, Texas, as an undocumented immigrant since June 2004.
 Bonilla was facing up to two years in prison for re-entering the United States after being deported on two separate occasions, and "voluntarily returned" to Mexico on two other occasions after trying to enter the United States through El Paso, Texas.
-Bonilla was born in Juarez, Chihuahua, Mexico, but was also a descendant of the Lipan Apache tribal nation.
+Bonilla was born in Juarez, Chihuahua, Mexico, but was also identified as a Lipan Apache descendant.

 According to court documents and testimony, because of his tribal affiliation, U.S. Immigration and Customs Enforcement "approved his case" and allowed him to remain in the United States after misdemeanor arrests resulted in his internment at the Ector County Detention Center.
-Bonilla's Legal representation argued that he should be allowed to remain in the United States under the promise of "perpetual friendship" outlined in an arcane treaty between the Lipan Apache nation and the Republic of Texas.
+Bonilla's Legal representation argued that he should be allowed to remain in the United States under the promise of "perpetual friendship" outlined in an arcane treaty between the Lipan Apache people and the Republic of Texas.

 Bonilla was convicted of illegal re-entry in violation of 8 U.S.C. § 1326, and was sentenced to 14 months of imprisonment.

 Bonilla's appeal was heard by the Fifth Circuit Court in United States v.
 Erick Bonilla.
 On August 10, 2011, the Fifth Circuit ruled against Bonilla, and upheld the sentence he received from the lower court.